ianthewhite/devdoc-ISLA/README.md

 ## DevDoc Internal Service Level Agreement

-[Developing and working from a Service Level Agreement benefits both internal suppliers and internal customers by providing]:
+Developing and working from a Service Level Agreement benefits both internal suppliers and internal customers by providing:

 * Cross-functional perspectives: Teams learn about the work or each other.
 It provide an ongoing “cross-functional training” experience.
 * Agreements: It documents actionable expectations, needs, and requests.